 There is no balance without boundaries.
-There cannot be physical, relational or emotional health if there are no boundaries.
+There cannot be physical, relational, or emotional health if there are no boundaries.
 When boundaries or limits are erased, there is chaos.
 The entire universe created by God is directed by limits He has set.

-That is why the Bibles says: “and it was the afternoon and morning of the first day” (Genesis 1:13-15).
+That is why the Bible says: “and it was the afternoon and morning of the first day” (Genesis 1:13-15).
 Clear boundaries to maintain order in everything that was created.
-God also established a limit between Sabbath and the rest of the days of the week.
+God also established a limit between the Sabbath and the rest of the days of the week.
 Sabbath was declared a day for worshiping and rest from all the work (Genesis 2:3).

-In other words, Adam and Eve had access to all the trees in the garden but one, that tree was a limit between God and His creatures.
-Why did God have to establish that limit between Him and His creatures?
-Would not it be easier for His creatures to just have access to all the trees in the garden?
+In other words, Adam and Eve had access to all the trees in the garden except one.
+That tree was a limit between God and His creatures.
+Why did God have to establish that limit between Himself and His creatures?
+Would it not have been easier for His creatures to just have access to all the trees in the garden?

 As we mentioned at the beginning of this post, there cannot be healthy relationships without clear boundaries or limits.
-And, there is great truth in the human relationship’s dimension and the relationship between men and God’s dimension.
+And, there is great truth in the human relationship dimension and the relationship between men and God’s dimension.

-Proverbs 4:23 says that “above all else, guard your heart, for from it flow the springs of life”.
+Proverbs 4:23 says that “above all else, guard your heart, for from it flow the springs of life.”
 In other words, we are stewards of our lives because they are within the limit of autonomy and individuality we all have.
 That is why God gave us free will.
-God cannot cross the limit He, Himself, has established, in the same way that Adam and Eve could not cross the limit God had established with the forbidden tree.
+God cannot cross the limit He, Himself, has established, in the same way, that Adam and Eve could not cross the limit God had established with the forbidden tree.

 This means that limits and boundaries protect both subjects involved.
 In the human case, it is our highest responsibility to answer for our feelings, attitudes, behaviors, choices, talents, thoughts, desires, and love.
 What am I trying to say?
 If I am experiencing anger, it is my problem and not someone else’s, because my emotions are inside the limiting circle of who I am as a human being.

-Limits: the need to live within the limits God Himself has set and enforce them, and the consequences they have on others.
+- Limits: the need to live within the limits God Himself has set and enforce them, and the consequences they have on others.
 God placed the tree of knowledge of good and evil (Genesis 2:16-17).

-Truth: the ability to tell the truth and be honest clears up many boundary issues.
+- Truth: the ability to tell the truth and be honest clears up many boundary issues.
 God said that Adam would die if he violated the limit.
 You can see that the serpent said that they “would not die” (the lie).
-Today the human race dies as a result of Adam’s disobedience and because of crossing the limit.
+Today, the human race dies as a result of Adam’s disobedience and because of crossing the limit.

 - Sow and Reap: our choices and behaviors have real consequences and results, and we must enforce them and allow them to discipline others.
 Today we are reaping what our first parents sowed.

 In my next post, we will talk about how to apply all of these principles to family relationships.

-Let me ask you, what limits are you violating that may be leading you to experience chaos in your life?
+Let me ask you, what limits are you violating that may be leading you to experience chaos in your life.
 What do you think you should do?
 What advice would you give to people who are reading this post?